Zeichen32/GitLabApiBundle/readme.md

 [![Build Status](https://travis-ci.org/Zeichen32/GitLabApiBundle.svg)](https://travis-ci.org/Zeichen32/GitLabApiBundle)

-This Bundle integrate the [Gitlab API Wrapper](https://github.com/m4tthumphrey/php-gitlab-api) into your Symfony2 Project.
+This Bundle integrate the [GitLab PHP API Client](https://github.com/GitLabPHP/Client) into your Symfony Project.

 ### Step 1: Install Zeichen32GitLabApiBundle

-The preferred way to install this bundle is to rely on [Composer](http://getcomposer.org).
+The preferred way to install this bundle is to rely on [Composer](https://getcomposer.org).

 ``` js
 {